victor-smirnov/digital-philosophy/Artificial Intelligence.md

 We cam improve Intrapersonal Intelligence, but it's not that simple.
 No self-model can be complete in the sense that Observer has full access to all details of its internal state.
 Moreover, as it has been noted above, this incompleteness is the _reason why_ Observer exist as a phenomena.
 But we definitely can improve Observer's access by giving it [_Observer-level theories_ of its inner machinery](https://medium.com/@victorsmirnov/how-to-compensate-introspection-illusion-62f357e9326c).
 Such theories are called _personal theories of mind_.
 Plain theories of mind in Psychology mean theories of other people's minds, that is not well-consistent.

+People with low Intrapersonal Intelligence don't know about that, because there is no specific popular (known outside of the psychological community) term for it and rarely anybody is assessing themselves on this scale.
+If a person's IntraI is low, he/she don't have effective access to their mental states that results in making specific mistakes, when implicit or explicit mental-state-related reasoning is required for making decisions.
+But if everyone around has the same level of IntraI, there is no way to notice the _true reason_ of those mistakes.
+At best, mistakes are attributed to something vaguely related to the context, at worst, they are just left unnoticed.

+Lack of access to mental states is experienced like there are no awareness about them.
+It's not like you are asking and there is no answer, it's like you don't even know how to ask.
+Or, better, you don't even know that you can ask.
+It's experienced like _unknown unknowns_.
+The problem is that this void is filled by _hallucinations_ -- some form of oversimplified personal theories of mind.
+The common manifestation of low IntraI is underestimation of the role mental states are playing in human-level cognition.

 ## Computational Consciousness ##

 So, now the topic that used to be the most controversial.
 But it's not that bad.
 Substance consciousness is controversial because it's hard to find physical _substance_ for consciousness: either in a form of some "psychic" substance (Panpsychism) or "causal patterns of interaction".
 There are some candidates, but the level is so low that no practical problem can be addressed.